krismkt2013/lantau-components/memory-bank/progress.md

 * [2025-07-11 23:10:56] - Refactored `vite.config.ts` to improve readability, maintainability, and align with vitest best practices.

 * [2025-07-12 03:00:43] - Aligned `src/stories/MagneticContainer.stories.svelte` with the project coding guidelines.

+* [2025-07-12 04:02:08] - Updated `MagneticPad` to accept children, allowing it to contain `MagneticContainer` and `MagneticLine` components.
+Refactored `MagneticContainer` to support child content and updated `MagneticLine` to include `from` and `to` properties for defining connections.